govindtank/MTG/README.md

 # MTG
 Magic The Gathering android app in MVP architecture

 This is an android app that displays Magic The Gathering Sets, Cards and Boosters.
-It consumes the <a href="https://magicthegathering.io/">MTG Developers API.</a> The application's architecture follows the Model-View-Presenter design pattern and is divided into 4 modules:
+It consumes the <a target="_blank" href="https://magicthegathering.io/">MTG Developers API.</a> The application's architecture follows the Model-View-Presenter design pattern and is divided into 4 modules:

  - app - Contains the UI components of the app and the root of the dependency injection.
  - presentation - Contains presenter classes that obtain data from repositories, process and pass it to the views